White Oak Pastures in Bluffton, Georgia. Photo by Laura Mortelliti

 Need a break from the usual hotel and continental breakfast?
-Why not spend a weekend in a covered wagon or on one of Georgia’s oldest farms instead?
+Why not spend a weekend on one of Georgia’s oldest farms instead?

 Trade in the Wi-Fi worry for a morning pedal boat or high tea service on these farm stays in Georgia.